michigan-musicer/michigan-musicer.github.io/_posts/2024-04-26-teffie-ai-for-tefl.md

 Teffie is in a prototype state; the two most pressing needs are friendlier UI / UX and improvements to text and speech generation.
 I have successfully used generatve AI in the classroom and so have other foreign language teachers, but based on short experiments in some of my classes, Teffie has at least months to go (with a single developer) to reach an MVP state that is easily usable by the average foreign language teacher.

 If you are interested in contributing or providing critique, please reach out!
 I am currently the only developer on Teffie, and since Teffie is in the early stages and since this is my first open-source project, I am open to discussions on scoping, design, and tech stack.
 [The source is available on GitHub here](https://github.com/michigan-musicer/teffie) and my email is kevin \[at\] musicer-kw.com.
+You can also leave a comment at the bottom of this page.

 [Back to table of contents.](#table-of-contents)